 - 7.1.
 The DPO will, after consultation with the lead investigating officer, determine whether the data breach requires to be notified to the Information Commissioner's Office.
-Should it be determined that the breach is required to be notified, then this notification should take place within 72 hours where feasible. - 7.2.
-Every incident will be assessed on a case by case basis, however, the following will need to be considered: - Whether the breach is likely to result in a high risk of adversely affecting individual's rights and freedoms under Data Protection legislation - Whether notification would assist the individual(s) affected (e.g. could they act on the information to mitigate risks?) - Whether notification would prevent the unauthorised or unlawful use of personal data - Whether there are any legal / contractual notification requirements - The dangers of over notifying.
+Should it be determined that the breach is required to be notified, then this notification should take place within 72 hours. - 7.2.
+Every incident will be assessed on a case by case basis, however, the following will need to be considered: - Whether the breach is likely to adversely affect an individual's rights and freedoms under Data Protection legislation - Whether notification would assist the individual(s) affected (e.g. could they act on the information to mitigate risks?) - Whether notification would prevent the unauthorised or unlawful use of personal data - Whether there are any legal / contractual notification requirements - The dangers of over notifying.
 Not every incident warrants notification and over notification may cause disproportionate enquiries and work - 7.3.
-Individuals whose personal data has been affected by the incident, and where it has been considered likely to result in a high risk of adversely affecting that individual's rights and freedoms, will be informed without any undue delay.
+Individuals whose personal data has been affected by the incident, and where it has been considered likely to adversely affect that individual's rights and freedoms, will be informed without any undue delay.
 Notification will include a description of how and when the breach occurred and the data involved.
 Specific and clear advice will be given on what they can do to protect themselves, and include what action has already been taken to mitigate the risks.
 Individuals will also be provided with a way in which they can contact LHA for further information or to ask questions on what has occurred. - 7.4.
 The DPO should consider notifying third parties such as the Police, insurers, banks etc. This would be appropriate where illegal activity is known or is believed to have occurred, or where there is a risk that illegal activity might occur in the future. - 7.5.
-The DPO will maintain a Register of Personal Data Breaches, and a report should be presented at least annually to the Management Committee by the DPO with the objective of informing Committee of any breaches, how they were dealt with and policy and procedural improvements that were required.
+The DPO will maintain a Register of Personal Data Breaches, and submit a report at least annually to the Management Committee, with the objective of informing Committee of any breaches, how they were dealt with and any policy and procedural improvements that were required.